Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 in distribution, where

 \end{theorem}

 As explained in Section 7.3 in \cite{AmHeMa2} (and \cite{AmHeMa}), Theorem \ref{thm:GFF} has an interpretation in terms of Gaussian free fields (in our case one that interpolates between dimension $1$ and dimension $2$), although we do not prove this connection rigorously.
 Theorem \ref{thm:GFF} is proved with an adaptation of the method of Ward identities, a method well-known in the physics literature; see, e.g. the papers by Wiegmann and Zabrodin \cite{WiZa, Za}.
 The method of Ward identities was first used in a mathematically rigorous setting by Johansson for the GUE class with general potentials \cite{Johansson}, and later for random normal matrices by Ameur, Hedenmalm and Makarov \cite{AmHeMa}.
 We mention that recently the method of Ward identities has been expanded to include disconnected droplets\cite{AmChCr, AmCr2}.
-The idea is that the partition function

-is invariant under a change of variables in the integration.
-More precisely, given a function $v$ and a small parameter $\varepsilon>0$, we can make the change of variables $z_j = \zeta_j+\varepsilon v(\zeta_j)$, and as shown in \cite{AmHeMa} the partition function can be rewritten as